Welcome to Radio Free Flint Podcast

 Midnight in the Vehicle City: The Strike Heard Around the World

-Midnight in Vehicle City, by author Edward McClelland, is a book that tells the story of the Flint Sitdown Strike during the Great Recession and the struggles of its residents as they try to survive in a city that has …
+Send us a text Midnight in Vehicle City by author Edward McClelland is a book that tells the story of Flint, Michigan, during the Great Recession and the struggles of its residents as they try to survive in a city that has been hit hard by the economic downturn.
+The story centers around autoworkers…

 Emily Doerr: What Can Be Done To Fix Flint's Schools?

-Emily Doerr is a candidate for the Flint Community Schools Board of Education.
+Send us a text Emily Doerr is a candidate for the Flint Community Schools Board of Education.
 The election will be on November 8, 2022.
 She joined a slate of four other individuals running to serve the Flint Community Schools.
-These candida...
+These candidates agree on core principles governing their service on the…

 Sept.
 6, 2022